Who Is Warren Buffett?

 Firstly, Benjamin Graham is known as “The father of value investing” and provided Warren with an in-depth understanding of this approach.
 Essentially, Graham paid $0.50 for a $1.00 stock that had been undervalued by the market.

 To quote Warren Buffett: “To me, Ben Graham was far more than an author or a teacher.
 More than any other man except my father, he influenced my life.”.
 Warren E. Buffett (1973) in the preface to the Fourth Edition of The Intelligent Investor: The Classic Text on Value Investing.

 Lastly, we have Charlie Munger.
-Munger is the vice chairmen at Berkshire Hathaway and has held the position since 1978.
+Munger is the vice-chairman at Berkshire Hathaway and has held the position since 1978.
 When Munger arrived at Berkshire he brought not only financial judgement, but also the foundation of business law.
-This was an intellectual perspective that differed to Buffett’s.
+This was an intellectual perspective that differed from Buffett’s.

 Munger famously persuaded Buffett to avoid purchasing average companies at bargain prices, and instead purchase great companies at average prices.
 This led Buffett to purchase companies such as Apple Inc. and Coca-Cola, among others.